 Native to deserts and mountains of the Southwest and Mexico.
 Clumps of narrow, grassy leaves spring from a woody base that can, with age, grow into a treelike trunk.
 Tiny flowers are tightly clustered on a tall, narrow spike.
 Provide good drainage.
 Very drought-tolerant, but some irrigation will speed growth.
 Definitely needs summer water in low desert Zone 13.

-Smooth-dged green leaves in fountainlike clump to about 5 ft. high and wide.
-Trunk is slow to form, but may reach 10 ft. tall.
+Smooth-edged green leaves in a fountainlike clump to about 5 ft. tall and wide.
+The trunk is slow to form, but may reach 10 ft. tall.
 Eventually bears white to cream-colored flowers in early summer.

-Forms a near-spherical clump 3 to 5 ft. high, 4 to 5 ft. wide.
+Forms a near-spherical clump 3–5 ft. high, 4–5 ft. wide.
 Stiff, spiky, bluish gray leaves to 3 ft. long have teeth along the edges.
 Leaves slowly form a trunk to 3 ft. tall, covered with dried, drooping shag of old leaves.
-Base of each leaf broadens where it joins the trunk to form a long-handled –spoon– prized in dried arrangements.
-Eventually produces white flowers on 9- to 15-ft.-tall spike in early summer.
+Base of each leaf broadens where it joins the trunk to form a long-handled “spoon” prized in dried arrangements.
+Eventually produces white flowers on a 9–15-ft.-tall spike in early summer.

 From southeastern New Mexico, western Texas, and adjacent areas of Mexico.
 Usually forms a single, com...

 A Hawaiian native, this plant is found in various habitats—dry to wet, sea level to high elevati...

 Grows 3 ft. tall and wide; single, salmon-colored flowers.